 This week, medics who were the unit juniors in 2015-16 took their turns on the witness stand.
 At the time several thought that the frequent deaths and collapses were likely due to bacterial infection, just as I do today.
 Sewage leaks, and taps contaminated with the opportunist pathogen Pseudomonas aeruginosa, do not mix well with very premature infants.
 These have incomplete immune systems and, if born before 29 weeks’ gestation, largely lack the benefit of maternal antibodies, which later transfer across the placenta.
 Very premature babies can ‘go off’ very quickly, often without the typical signs and symptoms of infection.

 The one piece of new evidence to emerge against Letby was that her two training periods at the Liverpool Women’s Hospital allegedly coincided with 40% rates of dislodged endotracheal tubes, compared with expected rates below 1%.
 But this has been swiftly challenged.
-Neonatologists point to product problems in the period and to dislodgement rates between 1 and 80%.
+Neonatologists point to product problems in the period and to dislodgement rates between 1% and 80%.
 In any event, Letby was a trainee.
-If she had a problem intubation, did no one correct her?
+If she had a problem with intubation, did no one correct her?

 Lady Thirwall’s task increasingly resembles that of a 17th century justice instructed to find ways to prevent witches wreaking havoc.
 Outside the courthouse, people clamour that witches aren’t real, or lack the malign powers attributed to them They didn’t cause the laming of John Law, a pedlar, for which 10 women hanged at Lancaster in 1612.
 Law quite possibly had a stroke soon after being cursed by Alizon Device.
 Perhaps Alizon scared or enraged him, but she didn’t cause his stroke by witchcraft.